JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Yasna_57.md

 33\.
 We worship Sraosha (Obedience) the blessed and the stately, him who smites with victory, both here and not here, and on this entire earth.
 And we worship all the (gifts) of Sraosha (Obedience) the blessed, the mighty, and the strong, whose body is the Mãthra.

 Yea, we worship (all the martial gifts) of Sraosha (Obedience) the mighty, both armed with shielding armour, and a warrior strong of hand, skull-cleaver of the Daêvas, conquering the endowments [^1271] of the conqueror, the holy conqueror of the conqueror, and (his) victorious powers, and the Ascendency which it bestows, and we worship <span id="p306">[<sup><small>p.
-306</small></sup>]</span> this Ascendency of Sraosha's (the same which conquers theirs); and that of Ar_s_ti do we praise as well.
+306</small></sup>]</span> this Ascendency of Sraosha's (the same which conquers theirs); and that of Ar<i>s</i>ti do we praise as well.
 34. And every house by Sraosha guarded do we worship, wherein the blessed friendly Sraosha is befriended and made welcome, where, the holy man is far advanced (?) in holy thoughts, and righteous words and deeds.

 For his splendour and his glory, for his might, which smites with victory, I will worship him with the Yasna of the Yazads, with a Yasna loud-intoned, him Obedience the blessed, with the consecrated waters, and the good Blessedness, the lofty, and Nairya-sangha, the stately, and may he come to us to aid us, he who smites with victory, Obedience the blessed!